anyaevostinar/anyaevostinar.github.io/classes/361-f22/hw-CA.md

 * Specify in a file `README.md` that the update rule is from Complexity by Melanie Mitchell

 To demonstrate **mastery** for this assignment, your submission should do the first three items from the proficiency category, as well as:
-* Implement an update rule and starting conditions *other than* the glider, for example the spaceship, glider gun, or any other more complex cellular automaton
+* Implement an update rule and starting conditions *other than* the glider, for example the spaceship or any other more complex cellular automaton that use a toroidal structure **(Updated note: the glider gun won't work in a toroidal structure, sorry!)**
 * Specify in a file `README.md` what pattern your assignment is demonstrating and what sources you consulted to create it (if any)

 Note that I don't expect you to reinvent the spaceship pattern (for example); you can and should look up the starting conditions and rule to make it if you want, just make sure to cite your sources.